 Over the last few years, the District has added programs such as full-day kindergarten with a play-based curriculum, blended learning classes at the high school, a 1:1 technology program for middle school and high school students, and a partnership with West Chester University to offer college credit for students as part of a dual enrollment program.

-Dr. Scanlon has focused efforts on developing the district’s equity teams to help close the achievement gap between white students and students of color.
+Dr. Scanlon has also focused efforts on developing the district’s equity teams to help close the achievement gap between white students and students of color.
 Training has been a priority in this area to help each staff member better understand cultural differences.
 The school district has become a leader in the region with this work.

 Dr. Scanlon earned a Masters Degree and Educational Doctorate with Distinction from Temple University in Philadelphia.
 He earned his undergraduate degree from the University of Pittsburgh.
 He came to West Chester from the Brandywine School District in Wilmington, Delaware, where he was the Superintendent for three years.
 Prior to that, Dr. Scanlon served as Superintendent of the Quakertown Community School District, in Quakertown, PA, for seven years.
 He has also served as an elementary principal, district curriculum director, and assistant superintendent for secondary schools.
 He taught for eight years in elementary and middle school in Pennsylvania and New Jersey.

-To contact Dr. Jim Scanlon, please e-mail him at firstname.lastname@example.org or call 484-266-1018.
+To contact Jim Scanlon, please e-mail him at firstname.lastname@example.org or call 484-266-1018.